-This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of adult central nervous system tumors.
-It is intended as a resource to inform and assist clinicians who care for cancer patients.
+This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidencebased information about the treatment of adult central nervous system tumors.
+It is intended as a resource to inform and assist clinicians in the care of their patients.
 It does not provide formal guidelines or recommendations for making health care decisions.